Toto Riina was one of the most feared bosses of the Sicilian mafia. He rose to power by killing all his rivals.

 This period is called the Second Mafia War.
 But it was not a war.
 In a war, soldiers on both sides die; here, not a single Corleonean was killed.

 During 1981, five hundred people were killed.
 Over the next year or so, another five hundred were killed.
 Nothing like this had ever been seen before.
-In the past, Mafia's rule had been: kill only when you have to.
+In the past, Mafia's principle had been to kill only when you have to.

 Toto Riina had achieved his dream.
 He had finally become the top boss of Cosa Nostra.
 Rules, traditions, values... all that was thrown in the trash.
 Toto Riina had only one role to play: that of absolute dictator.

 Cosa Nostra was now ruled with terror.
 Anyone could be killed - especially if you weren't from Corleone.
 Carabinieri, police, politicians, businessmen, journalists, witnesses...
-Riina's motto was to treat a sore finger by cutting off the whole hand.
+Riina told, laughing, that his motto was to treat a sore finger by cutting off the whole hand.

 Meanwhile, one of the biggest bosses, Tommaso Buscetta, was arrested in Brazil.
 He was flown to Italy after being tortured and attempting to kill himself.
 On the plane, Buscetta gathered enough strength to tell the police officer on board: "I want to tell everything."